 Once students have begun a program of major studies, they may change their major field only by filing an approved change of major form with The Solution Center.
 Students who make substantial changes in their plans of study after the beginning of their sophomore year, regardless of major, may find it difficult to complete degree requirements within the normal four-year period of study.

-Students desiring to transfer from a baccalaureate continuing studies program to a baccalaureate day program, to transfer from a baccalaureate day program to a baccalaureate continuing studies program, must complete appropriate paperwork in the Admission Office.
+Students desiring to transfer from a baccalaureate online or professional studies program to a baccalaureate day program, to transfer from a baccalaureate day program to a baccalaureate online or professional studies program, must complete appropriate paperwork in the Admission Office.